 Also, you need to be aware of Gross Vehicle Weight (GVW).
 Some of the larger vans, with larger batteries, will be very close to the 3.5 tonne GVW before any payload is added, and by putting in cargo could tip over the legal limit 3.5 tonne limit on a standard licence.
 The Government however does allow standard car licence holders to drive electric vans weighing up to 4.25 tonnes under the alternative fuel payload derogation, but this only has two years left to run.

 Commercial EVs can offer advantages in terms of running costs – the higher front-end price is off-set by the Plug-in Grants available, and residual values are generally moving upward as more models become available to feed the demand for those businesses operating in the growing number of low-emission zones across the country.
-You can find out where these are in our article here LINK.

 Electric vehicles are also much more simple mechanically than a conventional internal combustion engine – fewer moving parts means less time in the garage and reduced SMR bills.